ProjectSPACE Makes More Space for All

 A5.

-ProjectSPACE was created to help ease Baltimore’s parking problem by increasing the availability of parking for those with a disability and decreasing disability placard thefts.
+ProjectSPACE was created to help alleviate Baltimore’s parking problem by making it easier for people with disabilities to find available parking spaces and reducing disability placard theft.

 Before Phase 1 was launched, it was extremely difficult to find available on-street parking Downtown.
 The city’s policy of allowing free parking to vehicles displaying disability placards proved too tempting for some without disabilities to resist, leading to the widespread theft and abuse of these placards.
-While census data from 2010 shows that approximately 10% of Baltimore adults are eligible to apply for disability placards, vehicles with these placards were sometimes taking up 100% of the parking spaces on some downtown blocks, often parking all day.
+While census data from 2010 show that approximately 10% of Baltimore adults are eligible to apply for disability placards, vehicles with these placards sometimes occupy 100% of the parking spaces on some downtown blocks, often parking all day.

 By removing the free parking associated with disability placards and license plates, the incentive to steal and abuse them was eliminated.
 Before the launch of Phase 1, the average number of disability placards reported stolen to the Baltimore City Police Department was 23 per month.
-Since the launch, that average plummeted to just three.
-View the spreadsheet.
+Since the launch, the average has plummeted to just three.
+View the data showing that the number of stolen placards has dropped significantly since the launch of Project Space.

 People with disabilities now find it easier to locate a parking space, either at a multi-space parking meter or at one of the single-space meters reserved for people with disabilities.
-In many cases, they are also paying less than before ProjectSPACE because they were paying to park in a garage, where it would cost three times as much.
+In many cases, they are also paying less than before ProjectSPACE because they were previously paying to park in a garage, which would cost three times as much.

 Future areas will expand the areas of accessible parking for people with disabilities.